Bodhisattava International Film Festival

 Bodhisattava International Film Festival (BIFF) is an annual film event held in Patna, Bihar.
 The first edition of this film festival was held in February, 2016.
-Bodhisattava International Film Festival (BIFF) is organized by Grameen Sneh Foundation.
+Bodhisattava International Film Festival (BIFF) is organised by Grameen Sneh Foundation.

 About BIFF

 For the first time in 2016, Bihar found a new voice, steeped in truth, with Bodhisattava International Film Festival (BIFF).
-The first of its kind film festival, BIFF was organized as an initiative to promote the rich culture, tradition and heritage of Bihar whilst also encouraging cultural exchanges with different regions, states and countries.
+The first of its kind film festival, BIFF was organised as an initiative to promote the rich culture, tradition and heritage of Bihar whilst also encouraging cultural exchanges with different regions, states and countries.
 In its founding year, the festival was called ‘Kala and Film Mahotsav 2016’, but has been rechristened as Bodhisattva International Film Festival.
 BIFF is a confluence like no other, dedicated to provide a platform for the voices of truth and change.

 BIFF is part of the ‘Bihar Ek Virasat’ campaign, an initiative of the Grameen Sneh Foundation (GSF).
 Through this campaign, GSF aims to create awareness about the art, culture, traditions, heritage and legacy of Bihar, all around the world.

+Events

 BIFF – 2016

-“Kala & Film Mahotsav 2016” was organized by Grameen Sneh Foundation.
+“Kala & Film Mahotsav 2016” was organised by Grameen Sneh Foundation.
 It was 4 days film festival where various Bollywood Actors, Actress and Dignitaries participated which was a huge success.
 Folk Dance, Painting & Essay competition was held in the 9 commissionaires of Bihar throughout the year which witnessed huge number of participation from people across the state & whose finale will be held in Bodhisattva International Film Festival 2017 (BIFF 2017).